-On January 7, 1910, the majority of the lands where the Cache County fairgrounds now exist were deeded to the city of Logan from David and Mary Andrew.
-The lands for Willow Park and portions of the fairgrounds were donated to the city of Logan by John Nelson in 1888.
+On January 7, 1910, the lands where the Cache County Fair now takes place were originally deeded to the city of Logan from David and Mary Andrew.
 The fairgrounds were managed by the Cache County Fair Association from 1911 to 1933.
 In January 1933, the Fair Association was dissolved by its stockholders and its lease and assets were transferred to Cache County.

 The fairgrounds have been used in a variety of ways over the years.
 The Cache County Chamber of Commerce first sponsored a rodeo in the fall of 1922.
-In the 1930s, the area was host to exhibition dog races.
+In the 1930s the area was a host to exhibition dog races.
 Baseball was played on the four diamonds and lighting was added to allow for night play.

-The northwest area of the fairgrounds was turned into a prisoner of war (POW) camp in 1945 which prompted the addition of several new buildings.
-German POWs were housed at the fairgrounds from June 6 to November 30, 1945.
+The Northwest area of the fairgrounds was turned into a prisoner of war (POW) camp in 1945 which prompted the addition of several new buildings.
+German POWs were housed at the fairgrounds from June 6 to Nov.
+30, 1945.
 As many as 550 prisoners were reported to have been based at the fairgrounds at one point.
 The POW camp existed until the fall of 1946.